abhinav937/who-is-using-the-server/DEPLOYMENT.md

 # Vercel API Deployment Guide

-This guide will help you deploy the server monitoring API to Vercel.
+This guide will help you deploy the server monitoring API to Vercel with persistent storage.

 ## Prerequisites